 there a way to lock pH into balance?

-There are now products on the market such as pH Proper
+There are now products on the market such as Control the pH

 that will lock pH levels, once they are established, into